lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 > git checkout <name-of-branch>
 ```

 2. Now you can branch out into your own feature branch.
 Do this by running this command in your terminal.
-(Ignore the "<>" when typing your branch name).
 This will create a new branch with the name you specified, and automatically switch to that branch.
 You can now make changes to the code, and commit them to the branch.
 ```
-git checkout -b <issue-number/new-branch-name>
+git checkout -b "issue-number/new-branch-name"
 ```

 ### Updating a branch with content in `dev`

 Before you create a merge request, you should make sure that your branch is up to date with the `dev` branch.
 This is to ensure that there are no merge conflicts when you create the merge request. \
-The code block below assumes you start on your own branch and want to update it with main.
+The code block below assumes you start on your own branch and want to update it with `dev`.

 ```
 (Assuming you are on your own branch)